 The information related to the amount shall be provided as per specification described in Section 8.8.

-Reference Source
+Reference Source (repeat as necessary)

 The information related to the reference source shall be provided as per specification described in Section 8.2.5.

-Mixture Substance
+Mixture Substance (repeat as necessary)

 Material that contains multiple substances can be mixture substance if the substances are either isolated or synthesized together.
 Racemic mixtures or substances containing unknown or mixed stereochemistry will not be defined as mixtures but will be represented as substances that contain impurities or degradents will not be described as mixtures.
 Mixtures of mixtures will not be allowed.
 Each component of a mixture should be listed.
 Substances present in trace amounts will not be listed in a mixture unless they are known to have a specific effect.
 Mixtures are also used when substance ambiguity exists in authoritative sources (aloe).